planatscher/smallgp/README.md

 # Introduction

 SmallGP is a implementation of Symbolic Regression which is compact by means of lines of code and memory usage.
-It has been originally developed as an entry for the "Tiny GP"-Coding-Contest at the Genetic and Evolutionary Computation Conference 2004.

 It is old code but still working.
 For the migration to Github I have added the functionality that formula are written in Excel format.